 - How do I know whether I’m doing them right (my tasks)?

-Measure Whether Your Folks "Get the Big Picture"
+1. Measure Whether Your Employees "Get the Big Picture"

 Every professional worth retaining wants and needs to make good decisions, prioritize well and deliver predictably.
 We can measure whether they “get the big picture” or not by ensuring that they can answer the Big Picture Questions and sound like their boss and their peers.
 If they don’t have clear answers, they are a retention risk.